sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers.md

 ```
 ### Example Video

-We have a video that walks you through getting Tyk Dashboard SSO Access via SAML using Microsoft Azure as IDP and our internal Dashboard TIB.
+We have a video that explains how to provide Tyk Dashboard SSO Access via SAML using Microsoft Azure as an IDP and our internal Dashboard TIB.

 {{< youtube 4L9aetRrHqI >}}